cabforum/servercert/docs/BR.md

 ### 6.3.1 Public key archival

 ### 6.3.2 Certificate operational periods and key pair usage periods
-Subscriber Certificates issued on or after 1 March 2020 MUST NOT have a Validity Period greater than 397 days.
+Subscriber Certificates issued on or after 1 March 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
 Subscriber Certificates issued on or after 1 March 2018 but prior to 1 March 2020 MUST NOT have a Validity Period greater than 825 days.
 Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period greater than 39 months.

+For the purpose of calculations, a day is measured as 86,400 seconds.
+Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
+For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.

 ## 6.4 Activation data